zdyxry/LeetCode/README.md

 - [x] 1404 Number of Steps to Reduce a Number in Binary Representation to One
 - [x] 1410 HTML Entity Parser
 - [x] 1419 Minimum Number of Frogs Croaking
+- [x] 1432 Max Difference You Can Get From Changing an Integer

 ## Linked List